camillanovaglio/mixed_fisheries_tradeoff/README.md

-README.md for scripts to accompany the **"Exploring trade-offs in mixed fisheries by integrating fleet dynamics into multispecies size-spectrum models"** paper by Novaglio et al.
+README.md for scripts to accompany the **"Exploring trade-offs in mixed fisheries by integrating fleet dynamics into multispecies size-spectrum models"** paper by Novaglio et al. 2021, Journal of Applied Ecology

 The master script RunModel.Rmd is structured into three main steps: